 The Anti-Surveillance Feminist Poet Hair & Makeup Party aimed to scramble the gaze.
 The Brooklyn segment was organized by poet Monica McClure, whose image headed the Daily News article & who therefore became the locus of her colleagues' vitriol.
 Adopting the techniques of CV Dazzle by Adam Harvey, the Party thwarts the machine gaze of facial recognition software & disrupts the male gaze of the dominant culture.
 All via traditional femme grooming rituals & female bonding.

 Organized by Emily Gallagher of the Tenement Museum & NAG (Neighbors Allied for Good Growth), the Brooklyn Diggers, a collective of artists, activists & historians striving to reclaim the psychogeography of Brooklyn neighborhoods, recreated 1861 for a one-day festival in Greenpoint's McGorlick Park.
 The event included a mini-museum, period music by a live band, smell boxes, nautical knot tying instruction, Civil War era food to sample, a scale model of the U.S.S.
-Monitor, which was built in Greenpoint in 1861, & my contribution: a (digital) daguerreotype studio with easy-on 1860s costumes.
+Monitor, which was built in Greenpoint in 1861, & my contribution: an outdoor (digital) daguerreotype studio with easy-on 1860s costumes.